Car Finance Explained: Your Car Finance Options

 Cons:

-- You’re unlikely to get accepted with a poor credit history
+- You're unlikely to get accepted for a personal loan with a poor credit score

 - Many people can’t get the advertised rates